 Not every lender is going to require you to submit a comprehensive business plan; however, that is not to say that it is not a good idea to have one in place.
-Especially, if you are going with a more traditional lender, they often will need to see a thorough plan, whereas more alternative lenders won’t necessarily have to have one before approving you for your business loan.
+Especially if you are going with a more traditional lender, they often will need to see a thorough plan, whereas more alternative lenders won’t necessarily have to review one before approving your business loan.

-- Your personal background information.
-After all, as the owner, you in many ways embody the company.
+- Your personal background.
+After all, as the owner, you, in many ways, embody the company.

 - The overall mission statement of your business.

-- Financial projections encompassing at least the next 3-5 years.
+- Financial projections encompass at least the next 3-5 years.

 - A general marketing strategy.